bmwilson93/poke-collection-frontend/README.md

 - Calculate and display the current collection total value

 ## Planned Features and Updates
-- Update the Account page
-- Display the number of cards in the set on the sets page
+- Add more set sort and filter options
 - Add option to show # of cards collected in each set on sets page
 - Change password and email
 - Reset password functionality